LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 - Introduced myself to many fellow attendees sitting nearby
 - Read all the posts and clicked all the links
 - Completed the feedback survey
+- All the while continuing to build my own Rails apps

 You could say that instead of casually strolling along the long Rails ramp, I started jogging with intention.